mailgun/documentation/source/best_practices.rst

 Beyond making sure that the infrastructure is properly set up, we also provide the tools to answer some important questions:

 * Are emails being delivered and if not, why?
-* Is a recipient ESP is throttling your traffic and why?
+* Is a recipient ESP throttling your traffic and why?
 * Are messages bouncing due to incorrect domains or stale addresses?
 * Are recipients unsubscribing or complaining of spam?
 * Are recipients engaging with your emails by opening them and/or clicking on links?